FreakC-Foundation/FreakC/TUTORIAL.md

   <a href="https://discord.gg/8PjqmzVFer"><img src="https://img.shields.io/discord/810892591180546068.svg"/></a>
   <img alt="Windows" src="https://img.shields.io/static/v1?label=&message=Windows&color=0078D6&logo=Windows">
 </div>

-# Disclaimer
-This tutorial might be offensive, disturbing and cringey, please assure that you're 18 and above.

 # First note
 FreakC is a superset language which is transpiled to Batch, so pretty much all of FreakC's logic is Batch's, so it would be good if you check out the [Batch/CMD's official docs](https://docs.microsoft.com/en-us/windows-server/administration/windows-commands/windows-commands) or [a simple Batch tutorial](https://www.tutorialspoint.com/batch_script/batch_script_syntax.htm)